cponcej/awesome-tech/docs/index.md

 	- [New Relic - Developers: 30 minutes discovering how New Relic monitors your servers ](https://youtu.be/7Mg0UtzYql4)
 	- [New Relic - Free Server Monitoring as a core feature of New Relic app management](https://blog.newrelic.com/2011/11/08/server-monitoring-is-here/)
 - [AppDynamics Application Intelligence Platform](http://www.appdynamics.com/product/)
+- [Introducing AppDynamics Integration with BlazeMeter:](https://blazemeter.com/blog/introducing-appdynamics-integration-blazemeter) A great way to enhance a #perftest scenario is to add deep inspection capabilities
 - [Everything You Know About Latency Is Wrong](https://dzone.com/articles/everything-you-know-about-latency-is-wrong-brave-n)

 ![newrelic apm](images/newrelic-apm.png)